 It used to be many students just took the SAT or ACT once, cold, without preparation and that was all it took.
 Now, students are preparing more intensively for tests.
 Some students may feel like it is a kind of cheating to prep for tests.
 That’s simply not the case.
 Putting some time into prep is the norm and if test prep is done well it may help students pick up skills they will continue to use in college.
 Students also plan test strategy years in advance and consider taking tests multiple times to improve their scores and to take advantage of superscoring.

 Acceptance rates at highly selective colleges are much lower than they were in the past.
 What it took to get into an Ivy League college thirty years ago is quite different than what it takes today.
 Many highly selective colleges have admissions rates below 10% and some below 5%.
 What makes that statistic more striking is that most of the students who are rejected are highly capable students with fantastic grades and test scores.
 The rejected applicants likely could be successful at the colleges that denied them admissions, it is just a matter of availability of spaces.
 Falling admissions rates at top schools mean students need to plan their application strategy carefully and make sure they have schools they will be admitted to and can afford.

 Applying to More Colleges

-It is very common now for students to apply to to 10 schools.
+It is very common now for students to apply to 10 or more colleges.
 There are a number of factors fueling the greater number of applications.
 The Common Application has made it somewhat easier for students to apply to more schools, which has in turn driven acceptance rates down.
 Many students also apply to more colleges because financial aid and scholarships are unknown and they wish to improve their odds of a good financial package.
 Make sure your student is building a college list that is balanced allowing good odds of both admissions and scholarships.